-Hey pallies, likes today we continue with our accent on "Giving Dino Thanks" here at ilovedinomartin.
-Once 'gain we share with youse a post that first appeared here on November 25, 2008....and reappears here yearly durin' our festival of "Givin' Dino Thanks."
-Scribed by Mr. Ron Giesecke for his "Political Therapy" blog, this perfectly profoundly powerful prose tagged "I’m Thankful For Dean Martin," shares the extemely important role that our Dino played in Giesecke's last conversation with his father who was dyin' of cancer.
+Hey pallies, likes as this day before Thanksgiving continues with our accent on "Giving Dino Thanks" here at ilovedinomartin., we share our second Dino-gram of the day where we once 'gain share with youse a post that first appeared here on November 25, 2008....and reverently reappears here yearly durin' our festival of "Givin' Dino Thanks."
+Scribed by Mr. Ron Giesecke for his "Political Therapy" blog, this perfectly profoundly powerful prose tagged "I’m Thankful For Dean Martin," shares the incredibly important role that our Dino played in Giesecke's last conversation with his father who was dyin' of cancer.

 In Thanksgiving To Our Dino, DMP

 The Therapist Thursday, November 24, 2005